TikTok Challenge closes schools in the US: what's going on

 New Jersey Gov. Phil Murphy said that while "there are no known specific threats," he spoke of the reports to the state attorney general and security personnel.

-“We will work closely with law enforcement to monitor the situation and be prepared,” Murphy said.
+“We will be working closely with law enforcement to monitor the situation and be prepared,” Murphy said.

 Schools in Michigan, where a boy killed four students in late November, have closed all buildings in the face of new gunfire.
 Seattle police launched an investigation into two schools and closed one of them after employees reported the threats on social media.